Nicola Bellomo (general): War crimes trial

-On 28 January 1944 Bellomo was placed under arrest by the British Military Police and charged with "shooting or ordering to shoot two British officers, causing the death of one of them and the wounding of the other one."
+On 28 January 1944, Bellomo was placed under arrest by the British Military Police and charged with "shooting or ordering to shoot two British officers, causing the death of one of them and the wounding of the other one".
 Lieutenant Cooke, the surviving prisoner, filed a report against Bellomo on 5 June 1945.
-In the following weeks, Bellomo was moved around several Allied POW camps, namely in Grumo Appula, Padula and Afragola.
-On 14 July 1945 Bellomo received formal communication of his trial.
-The court martial took place on 28 July 1945 and within an hour he was sentenced to death.
-Bellomo, who refused to ask for pardon, was executed by a firing squad on the Island of Nisida north of Naples on 11 September 1945.
-At that time, the island was occupied by the British Army and used as a prison facility.
+In the following weeks, Bellomo was moved around several Allied POW camps, namely in Grumo Appula, Padula, and Afragola.
+On 14 July 1945, Bellomo received formal communication of his trial.
+The trial took place on 28 July 1945, and within an hour, he was sentenced to death.
+Bellomo, who refused to ask for a pardon, was executed by a firing squad on the island of Nisida north of Naples on 11 September 1945.
+At the time, the island was occupied by the British, who used it as a prison facility.